Income-Driven Repayment: What Is It? How Do I Get It?

 Income-driven repayment plans make it easier for federal student loan borrowers to pay back loans if your debt is high compared to your income.
 They're based on your income, family size, the state you live in, and federal student loan type.

-The main plans are Income-Based Repayment (IBR), Pay As You Earn, and Income-Contingent Repayment (ICR).
+The main plans are Income-Based Repayment (IBR), Pay As You Earn (PAYE), Revised Pay As You Earn (REPAYE), and Income-Contingent Repayment (ICR).
 In general, here's how they work.

-- You need to complete the IBR/Pay As You Earn/ICR Repayment Plan Request on StudentLoans.gov and provide specific information to qualify.
+- You need to complete the Income-Driven Repayment Plan Request on StudentLoans.gov and provide specific information to qualify.